Who is taking you there

 The knowledge lives in the hands.
 When those hands stop, it is gone.

 Every journey she builds is access to the working version of a place.
 The kitchen that feeds the neighborhood, the technique passed from grandmother to daughter, the market before the vendors set up the tourist section.
 Not because it makes a better trip.
-Because it the only version worth preserving.
+Because it's the only version worth preserving.

 You are not a guest being managed.
 You are a person being taken somewhere real.
 The difference matters to the culture.
-It matters to Shannon.
-It will matter to you.

 Upcoming Journeys